 Above: Outline map showing the extent of the Great North Wood in the 16th century.
 Modern place names have been added to the map.

-Turning to the Great North Wood, its area was along an approximate diagonal extending from just north of Croydon to an ancient place called Hatcham which is now known as New Cross.
-Included in the forest was the long ridge now crossed by a long winding road called Sydenham Hill.
-That road is connected to the highest ground which is at the Crystal Palace ridge – rising to 360 feet – with College Road and Sydenham Hill at one end and Gipsy Hill and Central Hill at the other.
-The land around Streatham Common, West Norwood, Upper Norwood and Crystal Palace was also once part of that dense forest.
+The area extended over an approximate diagonal, from just north of Croydon to an ancient place called Hatcham which is now known as New Cross.
+Included in the forest was the long ridge with a winding road called Sydenham Hill.
+That road is connected to the highest ground which is at the Crystal Palace ridge – rising to 360 feet.
+That is today called Crystal Palace Parade – with College Road and Sydenham Hill at one end and Gipsy Hill and Central Hill at the other.
+The wooded land around Streatham Common, West Norwood, Upper Norwood and Crystal Palace was also once part of that dense forest.

-The Great North Wood acquired its name because it was north of the only village for miles around called Croydon.
 The map shows the approximate extent of the forest in the 16th century.
 It was the time of the Tudors and they were building timber-framed houses, of which Staple Inn beside Holborn is a good example.
-Much of the wood for building came either from the Great North Wood or from Middlesex Forest.
+Much of the wood for constructing buildings in London came either from the Great North Wood or from Middlesex Forest.
 It was in Tudor times also that England started building ships for the King’s navy.
 The dockyards were at Deptford and Woolwich and much of the timber was felled in the Great North Wood for that purpose.
 Gradually the woodland was cleared, leaving only small areas covered by the original dense forest.

-Within the borders of the London Borough of Southwark are Sydenham Hill Wood and Dulwich Wood which are good examples of how the forest must have looked at one time.
-This land has remained in its original state ever since the days of the Great North Wood.
+Not all of the Great North Wood has gone and, if you know where to look, you can see examples of it in its original state.
+Within the borders of the London Borough of Southwark are Sydenham Hill Wood and Dulwich Wood.
+They are good examples of how the land has remained in its original state ever since the days of the Great North Wood.
 The picture at the top was taken in Dulwich Wood a few years ago but little has changed because the woodland is now a protected conservation area.